joshklop/dotfiles/clean_computer.md

 Now you can version the `$HOME` directory like any other repository, just replace `git` with the `config` alias.

 ## tar (borg?)

 tar -czvpf {archive-name} {~josh} {/etc}

+## Other notes

+When installing on a brand-new Arch machine, symlink root's `init.vim` to your `init.vim`.

+You will also want to symlink `$HOME/.local/share/applications/mimeapps.list` to `$HOME/.config/mimeapps.list`.